Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Alumina is a common metal found in food, cookware, antiperspirants, antacids, and vaccine adjuvants.
 Has been associated with reduced fetal growth, neural tube defects, and congenital heart defects at elevated exposure levels.
-Aluminum oxide used as an abrasive or thickener.
-Elevated aluminum exposure has been associated with reduced fetal growth and neural tube defects in some studies.
+An aluminum compound used in cosmetics.
+Elevated exposure has been associated with reduced fetal growth and developmental concerns in studies.

 octinoxate